awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/swift.md

 1. _session_id: We calculate the session id by concatenating the last 8 characters of uniqueId and the current millisecond, for example: dc7a7a18-20230905-131926703.
 2. _session_duration : We calculate the session duration by minus the current event create timestamp and the session's `_session_start_timestamp`, this attribute will be added in every event during the session.
 3. _session_number : The auto increment number of session in current device, the initial value is 1
-4. Session timeout duration: By default is 30 minutes, which can be customized through the [configuration update](#configuration-update) api.
+4. Session timeout duration: By default is 30 minutes, which can be customized through the [configuration update](#configuration-update) API.

 ### Screen view definition